ock666/CaesarCipherAssignment/README.md

 	'CipherText V2.5' [OPTION]...
 [KEY/SHIFT VALUE]...
 [INPUT]...

 DESCRIPTION
-	Encode or decode a line of text using the Caesar cipher, this is a bassic cipher which uses a shift value to encode and decode a message by shifting the position of characters relative to their position in the alphabet.
+	Encode or decode a line of text using the Caesar cipher, this is a basic cipher which uses a shift value to encode and decode a message by shifting the position of characters relative to their position in the alphabet.
 	You can read more about the Caesar cipher and its history here: